amamiya-yuuko-1225/OS-lab1-group22/docs/report.md

 When the command needs to be run in foreground, the parent process has to be blocked and call `waitpid()` or `wait()` to wait for its child to exit; when the command needs to be run in background, the parent process should not be blocked by the child process.

-**However, even if the parent process cannot be block by the background child process itself, it may be blocked by `pipe` operation**, since parent process may need to read the output of its child process, and if the pipe is empty, the parent will be blocked.
+However, even if the parent process cannot be block by the background child process itself, it may be blocked by `pipe` operation, since parent process may need to read the output of its child process, and if the pipe is empty, the parent will be blocked.
 This feature guarantees the right execution order of background commands with pipes.

-For the shell, specifically, if its children are running background, there is no way they cannot block it.
+For the shell, specifically, if its children are running background, there is no way they can block it.

 ```c
 if (command_list->background)